aws-cloudformation/rain/internal/cmd/cc/README.md

 ```

 The difference between FULLY\_MUTABLE and IMMUTABLE is the presence of the
 Update handler.
-FULLY\_MUTABLE types includes an update handler to process
+FULLY\_MUTABLE types include an update handler to process
 updates to the type during stack update operations.
-Whereas, IMMUTABLE types do
+IMMUTABLE types do
 not include an update handler, so the type can’t be updated and must instead be
 replaced during stack update operations.
 Legacy resource types will be
 NON\_PROVISIONABLE.